 - Write an end of the year wrap-up essay about themselves.

-You can all the course: Career Exploration Language Arts or Language Arts 9 (or 10 or 11 or 12)
+You can call the course: Career Exploration Language Arts or Language Arts 9 (or 10 or 11 or 12).

 Need some more ideas for including career exploration in your homeschool?
 Read more about career pathways for high school.

 Many homeschooling families do 7Sisters Financial Literacy, Career Exploration and Apologetics.
 Did you know you can save a lot of money when you purchase together in the Curriculum Bundle to Prepare for Independence?

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.